Fabinho tackle on Ivan Cavaleiro not a penalty in Liverpool draw, Dermot Gallagher tells the latest Ref Watch

-In the latest Ref Watch, Dermot Gallagher casts his eye over a VAR-filled draw between Fulham and Liverpool and says Fabinho's tackle was not a penalty.
+In the latest Ref Watch, Dermot Gallagher says Mohamed Elneny should have seen red for Arsenal and casts his eye over a VAR-filled draw between Fulham and Liverpool.

 The former Premier League referee also casts his eye over two other incidents from Craven Cottage as Liverpool came from behind to draw against Scott Parker's side.